 Each Spring, when the annual trend of cleaning closets and windows rolls around, why not use the fresh season’s regenerative energy to re-energize your brain?
 While three-quarters of Americans report cleaning their homes each spring, it is also a prime time to scrub old mental patterns and lay ground for new neural pathways.

-“Normal brain development is a staggeringly beautiful and wondrous thing,” says Kendal Broadie, Ph.D., a Professor of Neurobiology, Biological Sciences and Pharmacology at Vanderbilt University, in a powerful Vanderbilt article titled The Fine Art of Brain Development.
+“Normal brain development is a staggeringly beautiful and wondrous thing,” says Kendal Broadie, Ph.D., a Professor of Neurobiology, Biological Sciences, and Pharmacology at Vanderbilt University in a powerful Vanderbilt article titled The Fine Art of Brain Development.

 “The brain is not static, it constantly changes itself in response to its environment.”

-Changing your environment—whether that is cleaning, setting up new routines or beginning different practices—changes your brain, too.
+Changing your environment—whether that is cleaning, setting up new routines, or beginning different practices—changes your brain, too.
 “Your heart doesn’t do that.
 Your liver doesn’t do that.
 That’s the property that makes it so special.
 That’s what makes the brain, the brain,” says Broadie.

 Around 86 billion neurons run throughout your brain, communicating information through electrical and chemical signals.
 In a process called Neurogenesis, new neurons are constantly forming, and new thoughts and actions are constantly creating new neural pathways.
 The point is this: your brain changes.
-Your thoughts, actions and habits will directly affect your brain function.
+Your thoughts, actions, and habits will directly affect your brain function.

 So, how do you use this “staggeringly beautiful and wondrous” power to Spring-clean your mind?
 With a smart plan and mindful practice, you can change the pathways of your brain, cleaning out the tired, habitual patterns and building new ones that serve you better.
-Think of it like a clean sweep for your mind.
+Think of it as a clean sweep for your mind.

 Fundamentals for Building a Healthier Brain

 Heartmanity will focus on the four fundamentals for building new brain habits.
-Check out for these topics as well as tips for implementing them into your everyday life:
+Check out these topics as well as tips for implementing them into your everyday life: